Can you be born with an STD?

 Hepatitis B

 Hepatitis B is a viral infection that affects the liver and can be transmitted from a mother to her baby during childbirth.
 This type of transmission is known as perinatal transmission.
 The virus can be present in the mother’s blood and bodily fluids, and the baby can become infected during delivery.
-This mode of transmission is how most people get a chronic Hepatitis B infection.

 Chlamydia

 Chlamydia is a common bacterial infection that can be transmitted from a mother to her baby during childbirth.
 This type of transmission occurs when the baby passes through the birth canal and comes into contact with the infected secretions.
+This can cause conjunctivitis in the baby.

 Gonorrhoea